 English Skills for Employability - Setting Common Standards

-British Council, in partnership with Manipal City & Guilds, Trinity College London and the National Skills Development Agency have launched a research report at the British Council, New Delhi on 9 June.
+British Council, in partnership with City & Guilds, Trinity College London and the National Skills Development Agency have released a research report at the British Council, New Delhi on 9 June.
 The report explores the role of English in the National Skills Qualification Framework (NSQF), with a particular focus on English as a Skill for Employability for entry level and semi-skilled employment in the sectors of Healthcare, Hospitality and Construction.

 The report is available in the 'Downloads' section below.

 The first Think Tank meeting was held in Mumbai on the 20 September 2013.
 At that meeting, it was agreed that the round table discussions should focus on the five key priority areas of:

 - faculty and assessor development

 A round table meeting was held on the 17 December 2013 to discuss issues and challenges around the first theme of standards and assessment.

 Meeting II: 16 January 2014

 The second English Skills for Employability Think Tank meeting was held at the British Council in New Delhi on the 16 January 2014.

 The summary and action points for these meetings are available in the 'Downloads' section.